targetboard/backstage-plugin/deployement.md

 # Deployment and Testing:

-Deployment should run automatically using the GitHub release.yml workflow (under 'actions').<br>
+Deployment runs automatically using the GitHub release.yml workflow (under 'actions').<br>
+Release workflow:

+1. Check for changeset updates
+   1. If no updates are available, do nothing
+   2. Else, continue deployment
+2. Clean and rebuild package
+3. Read package.json current version
+4. Deploy Package to NPM with new release.
+5. Save version and changelog updates back to git.
+6. Create tag and new release in GitHub.

 ## Working with 'Changesets':